Swendsen-Wang dynamics for the ferromagnetic Ising model with external fields: Preliminaries

 where $L$ is the maximum length of path in $\Gamma$.
-The original canonical path formulation is a special case where there is exactly one path $\gamma_{xy}$ from $x$ to $y$ whose weight is $\pi(x)\pi(y)$.

-Sinclair \cite{Sin92} showed that the congestion of any flow $\Gamma$ for a Markov chain $P$ is a upper bound of the inverse of its spectral gap, namely, $\frac{1}{\Gap(P)} \leq \varrho(\Gamma)$.
-Furthermore, if $P$ is positive semidefinite, by \eqref{eqn:mix-gap},
+Sinclair \cite{Sin92} showed that the congestion of any collection of paths $\Gamma$ for a Markov chain $P$ is an upper bound of the inverse of its spectral gap, namely,